tilledminds/OPNsense-Dashboard-2025/README.md

 ## Telegraf

-You must manually install Telegraf on OPNsense, as OPNsense does not currently support custom telegraf configuration.
+You must manually install Telegraf on OPNsense, as the OPNsense Telegraf plugin does not currently support custom telegraf configuration.
 To do so, SSH into your OPNsense router and type in:

 `sudo pkg install telegraf`